paulknysh/blackbox/README.md

 **blackbox** is a minimalistic and easy-to-use Python module that efficiently searches for a global optimum (minimum) of an expensive black-box function.
 User needs to provide a function, a search region (ranges of values for each input parameter) and a number of function evaluations available.
 A code scales well on clusters and multicore CPUs by performing all expensive function evaluations in parallel.

-A mathematical method behind the code is described in this arXiv note: https://arxiv.org/pdf/1605.00998.pdf
+A mathematical method behind the code is described in this arXiv note (there were few updates to the method recently): https://arxiv.org/pdf/1605.00998.pdf

 Feel free to cite this note if you are using method/code in your research.